oracle-livelabs/security/data-safe/register-db-on-compute-private-endpoint/register-db-on-compute-private-endpoint.md

     Granting ASSESSMENT role to "DATASAFE$ADMIN" ...
-    Disconnected from Oracle Database 23c Free, Release 23.0.0.0.0 - Developer-Release Version 23.2.0.0.0
+    Disconnected from Oracle Database 23c Free, Release 23.0.0.0.0 - Developer-Release Version 23.2.0.0.0</copy>
     ```

-## Task 3: Register Oracle Database 23c on host #2 with Oracle Data Safe using a Data Safe private endpoint
+## Task 4: Register Oracle Database 23c with Data Safe using a Data Safe private endpoint

 When you register the database, choose to create an Oracle Data Safe private endpoint.
-You need the following details about host #2 during registration:
+You need the following details about your compute instance that hosts Oracle Database 23c during registration:

-- Host name is *similar* to **db23c-hol-2024-02-16-205833**
+- Host name: This name is similar to **db23c-hol-2024-02-16-205833**
-- Private IPv4 address is **10.0.0.155**
+- Private IPv4 address: **10.0.0.155**
-- VCN is called **LLW Network Security Group** (unless you are using your own VCN)
+- VCN: **LLW Network Security Group** (unless you are using your own VCN)
-- Subnet is called **LLW Public Subnet** (unless you are using your own subnet)
+- Subnet: **LLW Public Subnet** (unless you are using your own subnet)
-- Network security group is called **LLW Network Security Group** (unless you are using your own security group)
+- Network security group: **LLW Network Security Group** (unless you are using your own security group)

 1. Navigate to the Data Safe **Overview** page in Oracle Cloud Infrastructure.
 To do this, from the navigation menu, select **Oracle Database**, and then **Data Safe - Database Security**.